LCAI-TIHU/SW/README.md

 ### Driver

 TIHU driver is designed based on Xilinx PCIe DMA driver, so as the firmware download program.
-More driver information can be found in the readme of xdma.
+More driver information can be found in the readme of the [xdma](https://github.com/LCAI-TIHU/SW/tree/main/firmware).

 ### Firmware

 TIHU hardware is driven by firmware to complete computing tasks submitted by the runtime.
-More information about firmware can be found in the readme of the firmware.
+More firmware information can be found in the readme of the [firmware](https://github.com/LCAI-TIHU/SW/tree/main/firmware).

 ## TIHU software workflow